 Frequently Asked Questions

 We are a taxidermy studio that specializes in museum-quality taxidermy of birds and mammals.
 We create commissions for museums, nature centers, and individuals.
 We also work on restoration projects.
-Our services are well-rounded and include all aspects of taxidermy - including traditional mounts, restoration, consultations, and collaborative pieces.
+Our services are well-rounded and include all aspects of taxidermy: traditional mounts, restoration, consultations, and collaborative pieces.
+We do not work on anything that dies for taxidermy, only things that die from natural causes at aviaries, byproducts of depredation culling, etc.

 We are not offering any classes at this time.
 Please check out our Patreon page where we post instructional videos.